kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/tenantaccess/README.md

 # Block cluster resources

-**Profile Applicability:**

-Level 1
+**Profile Applicability:**  Level 1

-**Type:**

-Behavioral
+**Type:** Behavioral Check

-**Category:**

-Control Plane Protection
+**Category:** Control Plane Isolation

-**Description:**

-Tenants should not be able to manage cluster (non-namespaced) resources such Node, ClusterRole, ClusterRoleBinding, etc.
+**Description:** Tenants should not be able to manage cluster (non-namespaced) resources such Node, ClusterRole, ClusterRoleBinding, etc.

-**Rationale:**

-Access controls should be configured for tenants so that one tenant cannot list, create, modify or delete non namespaced resources
+**Rationale:** Access controls should be configured for tenants so that one tenant cannot list, create, modify or delete non namespaced resources

 **Audit:**